 Cody Rock Climbing: Incredible Variety, Unbeatable Access

 Cody, Wyoming is arguably one of the best places to visit in the country if you’re looking for a wide variety of world class rock climbing experiences with easy access and difficulties ranging from beginner to expert.
 Located just an hour away from Yellowstone National Park, Cody has over one thousand sport and trad climbing routes on limestone, granite, sandstone, and volcanic conglomerates.
-We are permitted by the BLM to guide both educational rock climbing programs and custom rock climbing trips near Cody in several breathtaking venues including Shoshone Canyon, the North Fork of the Shoshone River, the Clark’s Fork of the Yellowstone River, and many others.
+We are permitted by the BLM and Forest Service to guide both educational rock climbing programs and custom rock climbing trips near Cody in several breathtaking venues including Shoshone Canyon, the Clark’s Fork of the Yellowstone River, the North Fork of the Shoshone River, and many others.
 Whether you’re looking for a first time climbing experience on your way to Yellowstone or if you’re an experienced climber and you want to push yourself to the next level, we can tailor a rock climbing experience in Cody just for you.

 Climbing in Cody at a glance: